MorpheusAIs/Mac/README.md

 ----
 **NOTES**

-•	Additional Run, Test, and Build scripts are located in the package.json configuration file in the root directory of the Morpheus client repo
+•	Additional Run, Test, and Build scripts are located in the package.json configuration file in the root directory of the Morpheus client repo.

 •	Please visit https://mor.software/ to sign up as a developer to be rewarded for your merged contributions.
 Submit an MRC to get support for feature and improvement ideas.

 •	https://mor.software/ is also the place to build, submit, deploy, and manage all of your Smart Agents.

-•	Be sure to complete these steps from an account with administrative access to the host machine
+•	Be sure to complete these steps from an account with administrative access to the host machine.

-•	The initial start of the application may take extended time to start due to the initial configuration and run of the application
+•	The initial start of the application may take extended time to start due to the initial configuration and run of the application.

 ----